LaimaLP/Project_2_LaimaAuto/README.md

 # Auto WebPage

 _website design project_
 <br>
 ## 🌟 About
-This project is for educational porpuses only.
+This is my first project to learn programming.
+HTML and CSS.
+For learning porpuses only.

 Site published at: https://laimalp.github.io/Project_2_LaimaAuto/#